jmc316/cs1666_organization/teams/Roguelike.md

 ### Physics Engine

 Description: A physics engine which will simulate rigid body physics with friction, mass and force.
 There will be barrels that explode and send shrapnel that bounces off of objects and deals damage based off of the speed they were moving.
+Depending on the speed of the projectiles the player might take damage during collision.
 Some weapons will have projectiles that bounce.
 In addition explosions and specific weapons will produce knockback.

 ## Midterm Goals